 Special Situations of Personal Bankruptcy

 Your ability to file for bankruptcy, the cost of the bankruptcy, and the length of time you will be bankrupt, depends largely on your personal circumstances.
-There are some special situations that should be considered when filing for bankruptcy.
+There are some special situations that should be considered when filing for bankruptcy or debt consolidation in Canada.

 Separated and divorced individuals